magento/knowledge-base/src/troubleshooting/general/offload-non-regex-redirects-to-fastly-instead-of-nginx-routes.md

 ## Issue

-In Adobe Commerce on cloud infrastructure, large numbers of non-regex redirects/rewrites cannot be done at the Nginx layer, and as a result can cause performance issues.
+In Adobe Commerce on cloud infrastructure, large numbers of non-regex redirects/rewrites cannot be done at the Nginx layer, and as a result, can cause performance issues.

 ## Cause